Abdalla-Elshamy2003/Abdalla-Elshamy2003/ReadMe.md

 - Diploma of Artificial Intelligence — Information Technology Institute

 ## 💼 EXPERIENCE
-### Senior Data Engineer @ Toptal
- - Developed and maintained scalable batch and streaming data pipelines using Apache Spark, Kafka, and Airflow.
- - Built and optimized data models using SQL and Snowflake to support analytics and business reporting.
- - Designed and implemented end-to-end data workflows on AWS (S3, Lambda, Glue, Redshift), ensuring performance and cost-efficiency.
- - Ensured data quality, integrity, and governance across large-scale distributed systems.
- - Worked closely with data scientists, analysts, and product teams to deliver clean, reliable, and timely datasets.

-### Freelance Data Engineer @ Upwork
+### Junior Data Engineer @ Internship / Entry Level
-- Developed and optimized end-to-end data pipelines using Python, SQL, and Apache Airflow to meet client-specific requirements.
+- Assisted in building and maintaining data pipelines using Python and SQL.
-- Manage ETL processes to extract, transform, and load data from various sources, ensuring data integrity and availability.
+- Supported ETL processes to extract, clean, and load data from multiple sources.
-- Built real-time data processing systems using Apache Kafka, supporting real-time decision-making.
-- Deployed data workflows on AWS using Redshift and S3, reducing data processing time by 30%.
-Collaborated with clients to deliver scalable, efficient data engineering solutions.

-### Data Engineer @ IbnSina Pharma
-- Built and managed a full Data Warehouse architecture from scratch.
-- Used ODBC to pull data from Infor into staging, then moved it into HDFS as Parquet using Apache Airflow.
+- Learned and contributed to automating data workflows using Apache Airflow.
-- Created Data Marts and scheduled daily jobs using Airflow to integrate Microsoft SQL, MySQL, and B2B sources.
-- Worked with Hadoop ecosystem tools: Spark, Hive, HDFS, Yarn.

-### Data Analyst @ Pearls Construction LLC
-- Designed interactive dashboards and reports using Power BI and SQL, providing actionable insights for business decisions.
+- Worked with small datasets and participated in batch data processing tasks.
+- Collaborated with team members to improve data quality and reporting.

+### Freelance Projects
-- Conducted data profiling and cleansing to enhance data accuracy and usability.
+- Developed simple data pipelines and dashboards for clients using Python and Power BI.
-- Automated reporting processes, reducing manual effort by 50%.

-### Data Analyst @ Health Tech Groups
-- Led the sales data analysis and dashboard development, improving decision-making accuracy.
-- Managed and optimized data workflows, ensuring consistency across reporting tools.
-- Implemented data-driven sales strategies, increasing efficiency by 20%
+- Experimented with deploying small machine learning models including NLP-based LLMs.
+- Used cloud services like AWS S3 for data storage and processing on a limited scale.

 ## 🛠 Skills
 <p align="center">